RadiumGu/Chaosmesh-MCP/README.md

 uv run python server.py
 ```

 You can specify the transport method by adding the `--transport` argument.
-By default, the `transport` parameter is set to `sse`.
+By default, the `transport` parameter is set to `stdio`.

 ## Service Infomation